pbinkley/jekyll-book-marriage/_source/03-chapter01.md

 id: s3
 group: sections
 ---
+## Chapter I: How It Came About That Domestic Theory was Written Down

 THE authors of this little book are married.
 They have been married for years.
 Having loved each